Deeep28/A1/README.md

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at New York University.

 ## Usage ##